Roasted maple mustard pork tenderloin is easy to prepare, just a few ingredients, and comes out incredibly flavorful and tender.

 But there’s always days when you really need your dinner to take care of itself.
 No attention required.
 Unlike some little ones I might have nipping at my ankles!
 Plus, who can’t use another great, go-to pork recipe?

-This maple-mustard pork is a quick and easy way to prepare tenderloins, and it turns out delicious every time!
+Today though is a long time easy favorite.
+This maple-mustard pork tenderloin is a quick and easy way to prepare pork, and it turns out so very delicious every time!

-I’ve used fresh thyme here but I’ve also made this with dried thyme, since I always have it in my pantry.
+I’ve used fresh thyme here but I’ve also made this with dried thyme before, since I always have it in my pantry.
 (See notes below.)

 You could also substitute rosemary.
 It’s pretty forgiving, which is why I go back to this recipe again and again.